• Free shipping on all orders

 4. Block Access to Your Yard

-If a cat was killed as a result of entering your yard, the dog may have been overcome by territorial instincts.
-It’s important to do everything you can to make sure cats cannot enter your property in the future, like by securing the fencing or even creating a safe fully fenced off area for your dog to exercise without a worry.
+If a cat was killed due to entering your yard, the dog may have been overcome by territorial instincts.
+It’s essential to do everything you can to ensure cats cannot enter your property in the future, like securing the fencing or even creating a safe, fully fenced-off area for your dog to exercise without worry.

-Supervise your dog while they are in the garden.
-Likewise, it’s important for neighbors not to allow their cats onto your property, but as you know, cats are not bound by fences and will explore any areas they like, be it your garden or not.
-If your dog is not good with other animals due to previous unpleasant life experiences, lack of socializing, or any other reason, it would be best to inform your neighbors so they are aware of the risks, and they may decide to keep their cats indoors or build them a secure catio.
+Supervise your dog while they are in the backyard.
+Likewise, it’s important for your neighbors to keep their cats off of your property, but as you know, cats are not bound by fences and will explore any areas they like.
+If your dog is not good with other animals due to previous unpleasant life experiences, lack of socializing, or any other reason, inform your neighbors so they are aware of the risks, and they may decide to keep their cats indoors or build a secure catio.

 5. Get the Microchip Checked

 If you do not know whose cat your dog has killed, contact your vet and ask to bring the cat in to have their microchip checked.
-If they are microchipped, this will identify who the owner is.
+If they are microchipped, scanning the chip will identify the owner.

 Cat Collar Name Tag